square-computersetup/square-computersetup.github.io/_pages/mac-setup2.md

 __NOTE:__ Account Name __MUST__ match your Block username for proper configuration!

 Select a strong password to unlock your MacBook.
 This does not need to be the same as your Okta password, but it can be if you wish.
-We will refer to this as your __Laptop Password__ to differentiate from your Okta password.
+We will refer to this as your __Laptop Password__ to differentiate it from your Okta password.

 Click [Continue](){: .btn .btn--inverse .btn--small} on the __Express Set-Up__ screen.